PLAN A VISIT

 FAqs

-• Harvest is a church plant within the Anglican Church of North America (ACNA) and a part of the Diocese of the Carolinas.
-While its origins began in England, Anglicans are now a global communion of over 80 million fellow Christians!
-If you were to search out the word "Anglican" online, you would probably see that there are different expressions of Anglicanism around the world.
+• Harvest is a church within the Anglican Church of North America (ACNA) and the Diocese of the Carolinas.
+While its origins began in England in the first few centuries of the early Church, Anglicans are now a global communion of over 80 million fellow Christians!
+If you were to search out the word "Anglican" online, you will see that there are different expressions of Anglicanism around the world.
 Harvest Church leans more "blended" in style while still being rooted and grounded in ancient Christian practice, belief and tradition.
-Very importantly, because some Anglican communions around the world have wandered away from the gospel and the authority of scripture (including the Church of England and the Episcopal Church in most parishes within the United States), Harvest aligns theologically and is in a covenant relationship with our global Anglican brothers and sisters in Christ who adhere to the scriptures and the historical teachings of the Church and are a part of GAFCON.
+Very importantly, because some Anglican communions around the world have wandered away from the gospel and the authority of scripture (including the Church of England and the Episcopal Church in the United States), Harvest aligns theologically and is in a covenant relationship with our global Anglican brothers and sisters in Christ who adhere to the scriptures and the historical teachings of the Church and are a part of GAFCON.

 • We encourage you to dress as nicely as you want or as casual as you want!
 We do ask that all outfits worn be appropriate for worship.
 You can peruse around the website and get a better feel for how we dress by looking at some pictures and by watching the videos.